Braised Beef Chuck Short Ribs

 Can you overcook braised short ribs?

 Yes.
-Just like any other meat, beef short ribs become tough and dry if overcooked.
+Like any other meat, beef short ribs become tough and dry if overcooked.
 To avoid this, keep the cooking temperature low while watching the beef as it cooks.
-You’ll know the meat is cooked perfectly when it slides off the bone and the internal temperature reaches about 200ºF.
+The meat is cooked perfectly when it slides off the bone and the internal temperature reaches about 200ºF.

-This can happen when the meat is either undercooked, overcooked, or cooked over high heat.
-To avoid this, always cook the ribs low and slow with plenty of liquid in the pot.
+This can happen when the meat is undercooked, overcooked, or cooked over high heat.
+To avoid this, cook the ribs low and slow with plenty of liquid in the pot.

-These beef short ribs are braised low and slow in a rich, aromatic red wine sauce, giving fall-off-the-bone meat every time.
+My beef chuck short ribs are braised low and slow in a rich, aromatic red wine sauce, giving fall-off-the-bone meat every time.
+Watch the video below to see how I make it in my kitchen!

 Servings: 4 servings